keu/docs/astro/astro-python-sdk.md

 - `load_file`: Loads a given file into a SQL table.
 - `transform`: Applies a SQL select statement to a source table and saves the result to a destination table.
 - `drop_table`: Drops a SQL table.
-- `run_raw_sql`: Run any SQL statement without handling its output
+- `run_raw_sql`: Runs any SQL statement without handling its output
-- `append`: Insert rows from the source SQL table into the destination SQL table, if there are no conflicts
+- `append`: Inserts rows from the source SQL table into the destination SQL table, if there are no conflicts
-- `merge`: Insert rows from the source SQL table into the destination SQL table, depending on conflicts:
+- `merge`: Inserts rows from the source SQL table into the destination SQL table, depending on conflicts:
-- `export_file`: Export SQL table rows into a destination file.
+- `export_file`: Exports SQL table rows into a destination file.
-- `dataframe`: Export given SQL table into in-memory Pandas data-frame.
+- `dataframe`: Exports a specific SQL table into an in-memory Pandas data-frame.

 ## Example

 The following DAG is a complete implementation of an ETL pipeline using the Astro Python SDK.
 In order, the DAG:

 - Loads `.csv` files from GitHub into `Tables`, which are objects that contain all of the necessary functionality to pass database contexts between functions without reconfiguration.
-- Extract the data from the files into a new temporary `Table` using `aql.transform`.
+- Extracts the data from the files into a new temporary `Table` using `aql.transform`.
-- Turn the temporary `Table` into a dataframe and melt the values using `aql.dataframe`.
+- Turns the temporary `Table` into a dataframe and melts the values using `aql.dataframe`.
-- Create a new reporting table in Snowflake using `aql.run_raw_sql`.
+- Creates a new reporting table in Snowflake using `aql.run_raw_sql`.
-- Convert the dataframe back into a SQL table and append it to the reporting table with `aql.append`.
+- Converts the dataframe back into a SQL table and appends it to the reporting table with `aql.append`.

 ```python
 import os